On the solution uniqueness in portfolio optimization and risk analysis: An application to Black-Litterman portfolio framework

-In practice, an investor models scenarios for centered returns $\hat R$ first and infers the market portfolio $x^M$, for example, from the market capitalization of assets or his current portfolio.
-It is therefore unlikely that there is more than one active portfolio risk generator for the market portfolio, so the inverse optimization problem has a unique solution.
-Indeed, portfolios with at least two active portfolio risk generators lie on a finite number of hyperplanes in $\er^n$, hence, their Lebesgue measure is zero.
-It is unlike the theoretical presentation above in which active portfolio risk generators for the market portfolio span the whole space $\er^n$.
-In theory, the market portfolio is a unique solution to the optimization problem \eqref{eqn:MV1} for some target expected excess return $\Delta^M$.
-In practice, it solves an \textit{unlikely} portfolio optimization problem for which the space of solutions has dimension $n$, see Theorem \ref{thm:dichotomy}.
-If the investor has no opinions about the future returns, there will be many solutions to the forward optimization problem \eqref{eqn:MV1}.
-This is an essential difference with the original Black-Litterman model for normal distributions where, in the absence of views, the forward optimization recovers the market portfolio inputed into the inverse problem.
-It also transpires that with Lebesgue measure zero (on views) an imposition of at least one investor's view leads to a forward optimization problem with a unique solution, c.f.
-Corollary \ref{cor:unique}.
+In practice, an investor commonly infers the market portfolio from the market capitalization of assets.
+Such a portfolio is unlikely to have more than one active portfolio risk generator since optimal portfolios with at least two active portfolio risk generators lie on a finite number of hyperplanes in $\er^n$ (their Lebesgue measure is zero).
+Hence, the market portfolio solves an \textit{unlikely} portfolio optimization problem for which the set of solutions has dimension $n-1$, see Theorem \ref{thm:dichotomy}.
+The inverse optimization problem has, however, a unique solution.

-Concluding, a practical application of the extension of Black-Litterman approach to discrete distributions and general deviation measures does not pose any difficulties but it contradicts assumptions of the theoretical model.
-This is unlike the original Black-Litterman model \citep{litterman} and its extension to general continuous distributions \citep{palczewski2016}, where such uniqueness problems do not exist.